 The set also comes with a handy guidebook to walk young ones through the entire process.

-Sphero is, as the name suggests, a spherical robot that connects to a smart device via Bluetooth.
-It comes with batteries that are powered up via an inductive charger too.
+Spheho is, as the name suggests, a spherical robot that connects to a smart device via Bluetooth.
+It comes with batteries that are powered up via an inductive charger.

-Sphero works with an app called Lighting Lab as well as another called Sphero Edu.
-Both these apps provide a platform for children to program Sphero using a graphical interface.
+Sphero works with two apps; Lighting Lab and Sphero Edu.
+Both apps provide a platform for children to program Sphero using a graphical interface.

 So there you go.
-Have any of these coding toys and tools for children tickle your fancy?
+Have any of these coding toys and tools for children tickled your fancy?
 Perhaps you have your own suggestions?
 Let us know in the comments below.